Vascular Surgeons located in Tinley Park, IL & Evergreen Park, IL

 When you have healthy veins in your legs, a wound heals relatively quickly.
-But if you have a venous ulcer, a secondary condition to venous insufficiency, or other health conditions affecting your veins, the skilled team at Vascular Specialists in Tinley Park and Evergreen Park, Illinois, can teach you the proper wound care for slow-healing ulcers.
+But if you have a venous ulcer, a secondary condition to venous insufficiency, or other health conditions affecting your veins, the skilled team at Vascular Specialists in Tinley Park and Evergreen Park, Illinois, and Munster, Indiana, can teach you the proper wound care for slow-healing ulcers.
 For more information about venous ulcers and ulcer care, call Vascular Specialists, or book an appointment online today.

 Venous ulcers are open, slow-healing wounds that appear on your lower legs due to venous insufficiency or arterial insufficiency.
 When you have poor blood flow in these areas, wounds heal slower than they would with adequate blood flow.

 Venous ulcers form because the valves in the veins of your lower legs can’t keep blood flowing upward toward your heart.
 Normally, the valves close as the blood flows upward to prevent it from falling back down due to gravity.
 When the valves become weak or malfunction, your blood tends to pool in your lower legs.

 The pooling blood from venous insufficiency eventually causes blood cells and fluid to leak into the tissues around the vein, including your skin.
 When this happens, an ulcer forms.

 What are the symptoms of a venous ulcer?